ldtteam/MinecoloniesWiki/source/workers/pupil.md

       <p><strong>Building:</strong></p>
     </div>
     <div class="col">
-      <p class="traitp">Knowledge</p>
+      <p class="traitp">Intelligence & Knowledge</p>
-      <p class="traits">Dexterity</p>
+      <p class="traits">Mana</p>
-      <p><a href="../buildings/bakery">Bakery</a></p>
+      <p><a href="../buildings/school">School</a></p>
     </div>
   </div>
 </div>

-Welcome to the Baker’s Information Site.
+Welcome to the Pupil’s Information Site.

-The Baker is an important part of the food production part of the your Colony.
-The baker will craft bread, cake, pie and make cookies to provide for your workers.
-The baker will be making bread in the furnace, provided that the [Deliveryman](../workers/deliveryman) (or yourself) give it all the wheat to do it.
-The Baker will also craft a cake, pie or cookies if you provide it with the appropriate ingredients.
+The Pupil is a child of the colony, while they are not technically the worker of the school, the school is where you would hire them to participate in the School.
+The [Teacher](../workers/teacher) will teach the Pupils (children) of the colony.
+While they can learn with no supplies, providing paper will increase the speed that the Pupils level.

-Click here for full information about the [Baker's hut](../buildings/bakery) block and using your [Building Tool](../items/buildingtool).
-Once the hut is placed, the Baker will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a Baker if you changed this in the setting tab in the [Town Hall's GUI](../../source/buildings/townhall).
+Click here for full information about the [School's hut](../buildings/school) block and using your [Building Tool](../items/buildingtool).
+Once the hut is placed, the Teacher will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a Teacher if you changed this in the setting tab in the [Town Hall's GUI](../../source/buildings/townhall).

-You now officially have a Baker, **CONGRATULATIONS!**
+You now officially have Pupil's, **CONGRATULATIONS!**